 - Whisk together flour, baking soda, cream of tartar, and salt in a medium bowl.

-- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugar on medium speed until light and fluffy, about 2 minutes.
+- In the bowl of an electric mixer, beat the butter and sugar on medium speed until light and fluffy, about 2 minutes.

 - Add the egg and lemon zest and juice and beat until combined.